crate/commons-codec/doc/zyp/examples.md

 # Includes a Moksha/jq transformation rule for including elements.

 from pprint import pprint
-from zyp.model.collection import CollectionTransformation from zyp.model.moksha import MokshaTransformation
+from zyp import CollectionTransformation, MokshaTransformation

 data_in = [
     {